VincentLanglet/Twig-CS-Fixer/UPGRADE.md

 FROM 2.x to 3.0
 ---------------

-- The `checkstyle` and `junit` reporter now try to use absolute path rather than relative path.
+- The `checkstyle` and `junit` reporter now try to use an absolute path rather than relative path.
 - In debug mode, the report now contains both the identifier and the message of the error.
 - The position of `TrailingCommaMultiLineRule` error changed.
 - The position of `TrailingCommaSingleLineRule` error changed.